skip to content

 When the original decision is made by a health professional

-The Mental Health Act 2009 (SA) allows certain health professionals to make orders which require persons with serious mental illness to undergo assessment and treatment even if they do not want to.
+The Mental Health Act 2009 (SA) allows certain health professionals to make orders that require persons with serious mental illness to undergo assessment and treatment even if it is against their wishes.
 These orders are called level 1 community treatment orders and level 1 and level 2 inpatient treatment orders.
 The possible reviews and appeals are as follows.

 Level 1 community treatment orders